 As if to highlight the point, Boksic scored only 17 goals across three seasons in Serie A for Lazio between 1993 and 1996 yet earned a move to Juve, where he won the Scudetto, Coppa Italia, European Super Cup and World Club Cup in a single season.

-However, a succession of injuries and bad luck (perhaps fate if it exists) all counted against Boksic when it came to receiving the recognition his talent merited.
+But a succession of injuries and bad luck (or was it fate?) all counted against Boksic when it came to receiving the recognition his talent merited.
 At the most important points of his career, the necessary algorithms were absent.

 He was withdrawn by the Yugoslavian Football Federation from playing in the 1987 World Youth Cup – on the premise that he’d gain more playing domestic football – only for a team including talents such as Suker, Zvonimir Boban, Predrag Mijatovic and Robert Prosinecki to win the tournament.

 Later, his achievements as top scorer in the Marseille team that won the European Cup and French domestic league titles in 1992 were muddied by a match-fixing scandal that eventually saw the club stripped of the league title and relegated.
 Boksic formed part of the ensuing fire sale of players.

 A head injury in the first half of Croatia’s opening game at Euro 96 negated any impact he may have made in the new nation’s international tournament debut, while injury ruled out his participation at France 98, where Croatia finished third.